okurman/okurman.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Computer Scientist (BSs) and Computational Biologist (PhD) passionate about bringing the ideas from AI to solve biological mysteries.
+I am a Computational Biologist passionate about applying ML/AI to biological problems.

-- More than 10 years of work experience in computational biology (7 years post graduate).
+- 13 years of work experience in computational biology (10 postgrad).
-- I enjoy digesting algorithmic concepts strictly through the lense of biological modeling.
+- 6 years of machine learning exerience.
+- Expertise in Python, R, SQL, and modern data science workflows.
+- Experience in Software Development (Git, CI/CD, Unit testing).
-- A deep understanding of genetics and genomics.
+- A deep understanding of modern genetics and genomics methods.
-- My scientific "mother tongue" is mechanisms of transcriptional regulation.
-- 🌍 I'm based in New York.
-- 🤝 I'm open to collaborating on LLMs and applications in disease genetics and genomics
+- Skilled writer and communicator.
+- Research leadership roles, editorial experience, and project management.